CONSTITUTION OF CHRIST COMMUNITY CHURCH

 Article XVI – Executive Committee Provision

 Until such time as the minimum number, five (5), of qualified elders can be appointed, the Executive Committee will function in lieu of the elders consistent with the Articles of this Constitution.
-This Article will be null and void upon appointment of the minimum number of qualified elders required by Article VI, Section 1.
+This Article will be null and void upon the appointment of the minimum number of qualified elders required by Article VI, Section 1.

 Approved April 1, 1996